Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities

-Here, we directly test whether these architectural limitations remain relevant to LLMs.
-Our findings show that large-scale pretraining selectively amplifies certain abilities more than others (Section \ref{subsec:elicit_prompting}).
+However, given the impressive capabilities of transformer-based LLMs, it is reasonable to posit that the massive scale of both such models and of pretraining might overcome these limitations.
+For instance, high prevalence of non-unique copying in natural language might lead transformers to learn specialized circuits or components for handling such situations.
+Here, we directly test whether these architectural limitations remain relevant to pretrained LLMs.
+We study 8 pretrained LLMs from Llama-3 and Qwen2.5 families~\citep{grattafiori2024llama, Yang2024Qwen25TR}.
+Our findings show that large-scale pretraining produces a directional bias~(Section \ref{subsec:elicit_prompting}).
 In addition to showing our results on synthetic settings, we show how these limits might surface and the reliability risks they pose for practitioners in more natural settings as well (Section \ref{subsec:copy_natural}).
-While targeted fine-tuning can even out this selective amplification of abilities born out of pretraining, we find that fundamental architectural limits still bind pretrained transformers (Section \ref{sec:finetune}).
+While targeted fine-tuning can even out the directional bias born out of pretraining, we find that the fundamental architectural uniqueness bias still binds pretrained transformers (Section \ref{sec:finetune}).